ic3-software/ic3-reporting-api/doc/embed/EmbeddingPermaLink.md

 ## icCube Dashboards API: Permalink

 This is the simplest way to embed an icCube dashboard.
-The host application can set up an iFrame using as `src` the permalink of that dashboard to open that dashboard.
+The host application can set up an `iframe` using as `src` the permalink of that dashboard to open that dashboard.

 ### Dashboard Permalink